-- Acupuncturists (L.A.C.) for covered acupuncture services. - · Chiropractors providing covered chiropractic services. - Christian Science practitioners listed in the current Christian Science Journal at the time they provide a service. - Clinical psychologists and master's level therapists for mental health or substance abuse treatment for conditions covered under the plan. - Dentists for covered dental work or surgery. - · Neurodevelopmental, occupational, physical, and speech therapists. - Physician assistants for services that would have been covered if performed by a physician licensed as an M.D. - · Podiatrists providing covered podiatric services. - Registered nurses (R.N.) for services that would have been covered if performed by a physician licensed as an M.D.
+- Acupuncturists (L.A.C.) for covered acupuncture services. - Chiropractors providing covered chiropractic services. - Christian Science practitioners listed in the current Christian Science Journal at the time they provide a service. - Clinical psychologists and master's level therapists for mental health or substance use disorder treatment for conditions covered under the plan. - Dentists for covered dental work or surgery. - Neurodevelopmental, occupational, physical, and speech therapists. - Physician assistants for services that would have been covered if performed by a physician licensed as an M.D. - Podiatrists providing covered podiatric services. - Qualified providers of applied behavioral analysis (ABA) therapy. - Registered nurses (R.N.) for services that would have been covered if performed by a physician licensed as an M.D.
 The plan also covers intermittent visits by an R.N. when skilled care in place of hospitalization is not available through an alternative provider at a lesser cost.